delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens When You Get a DWI in Delaware?

 In Delaware, the commonly used term for driving under the influence of alcohol, drugs, and other intoxicants, or operating a vehicle while intoxicated, is DUI.
 When a person gets a DUI in Delaware, they face license revocation, fines, and possible jail term.
-The court’s sentence will depend on the nature of the offense and the offender’s criminal history.
+The court’s sentence typically depends on the nature of the offense and the offender’s criminal history.

 • Criminal Records